 The Study Collections, as the name implies, are not only for the benefit of students but they preserve a record of our vanishing animal life and of the life and customs of our own and other primitive peoples.

-In the case of natural history, the vast majority of the specimens are in the study series, not only because they would ultimately be ruined by exposure to light but because no museum has room to show everything.
+In the case of natural history, the vast majority of the specimens are in the study series, not only because they would ultimately be ruined by exposure to light but because the display of all material would only confuse the visitor.
+Moreover, no museum has room to show everything.
 A careful selection is made of objects of the greatest educational value, and these are so displayed as to enhance their interest and attractiveness.

-The Study Collections are, briefly, as follows: Most of the mineral specimens are on exhibition, but the overflow from the public cases forms a study series of no mean proportions.
-The study collections comprise, among other things, the Hitchcock series of rocks illustrating thirteen geological sections across the States of Geology Vermont and New Hampshire; a complete set of duplicate specimens from the United States Geological Survey of the Fortieth Parallel; a series illustrating the early geological survey of Pennsylvania; a complete typical series of rocks and microscopic thin sections illustrating Rosenbusch's manual of petrography; large series of American rocks; a complete series typifying the rocks encountered in driving the Simplon tunnel, Switzerland; a large series of rocks, from Mongolia; many ores and economic specimens.
+The Study Collections are, briefly, as follows:

+Most of the mineral specimens are on exhibition, but the overflow from the public cases forms a study series of no mean proportions.

+The study collections comprise, among other things, the Hitchcock series of rocks illustrating thirteen geological sections across the States of Geology

+Vermont and New Hampshire; a complete set of duplicate specimens from the United States Geological Survey of the Fortieth Parallel; a series illustrating the early geological survey of Pennsylvania; a complete typical series of rocks and microscopic thin sections illustrating Rosenbusch's manual of petrography; large series of American rocks; a complete series typifying the rocks encountered in driving the Simplon tunnel, Switzerland; a large series of rocks, from Mongolia; many ores and economic specimens.

 The study collections comprise over 30,000 catalogued specimens of fossil mammals, 6,000 fossil reptiles and amphibians, and a few Vertebrate hundred fossil birds.
-While most of these are from the Palæontology western United States, all parts of the world are represented.
+Most of these are from the western United States.
 The collections of fossil horses, Eocene mammals and Cretaceous dinosaurs are unrivaled.
 The fossil rhinoceroses, camels, oreodonts, carnivores, Fayûm, Pampean, Asiatic and Patagonian mammals, Jurassic dinosaurs, Permian reptiles, turtles, etc., are likewise of the first rank.
 They include more than one thousand type specimens of fossil mammals and several hundred type specimens of fossil reptiles and amphibians.
 The fossil fishes are at present in the Department of Ichthyology.

-Great numbers of fossil invertebrates, representing many important Invertebrate Palæontology groups and including a large number of types: foremost among these is the James Hall collection of New York State fossils which contains about 8,350 types.
-The catalogued
+Great numbers of fossil invertebrates, representing many important groups and including a large number of types: foremost among these Invertebrate is the James Hall collection of New York State fossils Palæontology which contains about 8,350 types.
+The catalogued collection of fossil invertebrates includes some 22,000 species, embracing some 700,000 specimens.